OptoCloud/OptoCloud/README.md

 ### I'm OptoCloud

-I am a self-taught C++, C#, and frontend developer that also likes to explore many different areas.
+I am a self-taught C#, Web, and C++ developer that also likes to explore many different areas.

-My interest go from programming, frontend design, electronics design, 3d modelling, all the way to cars, aviation, paintball, and alpine skiing.
+My interest go from programming, frontend design, electronics design, 3d modelling, all the way to skydiving, cars, siing, and aviation.

 I used to do alot of modding of [VRChat](https://vrchat.com/) but stopped with it after they added [EAC](https://easy.ac/), I've since made the mods open-source.